High-Speed Combinatorial Polymerization through Kinetic-Trap Encoding

 Kinetic encoding implies that targets are not thermodynamically stable.
 We can however estimate their kinetic stability.
 The time it takes to retrieve a target string, $\tau_{\rm ret}$, is obtained by dividing the length of the string, $N$, by its growth speed, $v$, and so $\tau_{\rm ret}\approx N\exp(-n\delta)$.
 In contrast, the lifetime of the string, $\tau_{\rm life}$, is given by the time it takes to add a few incorrect monomers, and so $\tau_{\rm life}\approx1/N$.
 Therefore, the lifetime of a string relative to its retrieval time reads

-and so a larger discrimination barrier results in more stable strings, see Fig.~\ref{fig:single}F. To conclude, we have shown that the kinetic encoding approach in Eq.~\eqref{eq:d} allows for fast and accurate retrieval of a single target string for strong discrimination far from equilibrium.
+and so larger discrimination barriers and longer tip sizes result in more stable strings, see Fig.~\ref{fig:single}F. To conclude, we have shown that the kinetic encoding approach in Eq.~\eqref{eq:d} allows for fast and accurate retrieval of a single target string for strong discrimination far from equilibrium.

 {\bf Combinatorial encoding far from equilibrium.} We now turn to the case in which the mixture encodes multiple targets ($S>1$) by combinatorially reusing components across targets~\cite{Murugan_PNAS15, Sartori20}.
 In this scenario, errors arise when one component has as neighbors two different components in two different targets, making these two targets indistinguishable to the tip of a growing polymer.
 For example, in Fig.~\ref{fig:sketch}C for the state $\{{\rm M,A,R}\}$ of the polymer and $n=1$ we have that $k_{\rm I}^+=k_{\rm U}^+=\exp(\delta)$, due to $\{{\rm R}\}$ appearing both in ${\bf c}^1=\{{\rm N,E,R,U,D,A}\}$ and ${\bf c}^S=\{{\rm M,A,R,I,A,S}\}$, which can result in the error shown.
 Such types of errors hence cannot be suppressed by increasing $\delta$.
 Conceptually, if the mixture encodes many kinetic pathways to different targets, such pathways may cross, making it likely to retrieve a chimera (formed by fragments of different target strings) rather than the seeded target string (Fig.~\ref{fig:scaling}A).
 In Fig.~\ref{fig:scaling}B, we show two examples of successful and failed retrieval for a mixture that kinetically encodes multiple target strings.
 For the same large positive values of $\mu$ and $\delta$, if the number of stored targets is below a certain maximal value, $S<S_{\rm max}$, retrieval is successful; instead if $S>S_{\rm max}$, the initial seed nucleated fragments from many other different target strings, yielding a chimeric polymer~\cite{Murugan_PNAS15, Sartori20}.